Selah Season | Purpose Life Church

 to rest well

 Your Selah Season is structured, supported, and intentional.
-You are not doing this alone — the pastoral team is with you every step of the way.
+You are not doing this alone.
+Pastoral leadership and your assigned Selah Facilitator are with you every step of the way.

 I